iamslash/TIL/systemdesign/practices/DesigningAUniqeIDGeneratorInDistributedSystems/DesigningAUniqeIDGeneratorInDistributedSystems.md

 ## UUID

 [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is 128-bit.
-This can not be a good solution
+This can not be a good solution because the size is too big.

 ## Snow Flake

 twitter invented [snow flake](https://github.com/twitter-archive/snowflake/releases/tag/snowflake-2010) for unique id generator.
+This can be a good solution.

 ```
  1 bit (for future)